BLXNIR/WHSTechNotes/journal.md

 You explained the instructions perfectly.
 For me I, it was a mistake of making one letter capitalized because I naturally capitalize first lettter of every word.
 # September 17, 2024
 This is a free week.
+# September 27, 2024
+It is important to follow instuctions while coding becauase having one wrong thing could cause the entire code to not work.
+Following the instruction will get you a working code.
+If you dont follow instructions then your code will not work.